hackergrrl/hyper-textarea/README.md

 ## Usage

-Let's create two `textarea` elements and back them with a hyper-string:
+Let's create two `textarea` elements on the same page and back each with their own hyper-string:

 ```js
 $ cat > example.js